Bugs5382/fastify-rabbitmq/README.md

 A Fastify RabbitMQ Plugin Developed in Pure TypeScript.
 It uses the [node-amqp-connection-manager](https://github.com/jwalton/node-amqp-connection-manager) plugin as a wrapper.

+The build exports this to vaild ESM and CJS for ease of cross-compatibility.

 This comes right from the README on ```node-amqp-connection-manager```:

 > Features